juicedata/juicefs/docs/en/getting-started/for_distributed.md

 #### Unmounting failure

-If the command fails to unmount the file system after execution, the prompt is `Device or resource busy`.
+If the command fails to unmount the file system after execution, it will prompt `Device or resource busy`.

 ```shell
 2021-05-09 22:42:55.757097 I | fusermount: failed to unmount mnt: Device or resource busy
 exit status 1
 ```

-This may happen because some programs are reading and writing files in the file system.
-To ensure data security, you should first troubleshoot which programs are interacting with files on the file system (e.g. via the `lsof` command) and try to end the interaction between them before re-executing the unmount command.
+This failure happens probably because some programs are reading or writing files in the file system when executing `unmount` command.
+To avoid data loss, you should first determine which processes are accessing files in the file system (e.g. via the command `lsof`) and try to release the files before re-executing the `unmount` command.

 :::caution
-The following commands may result in file corruption and loss, so be careful!
+The following command may result in file corruption and loss, so be careful to use it!
 :::

-While you can ensure data security, you can add the `--force` or `-f` parameter to the unmount command to force the file system to be unmounted.
+You can add the option `--force` or `-f` to force the file system unmounted if you are clear about the consequence of the operation.

 ```shell
 juicefs umount --force mnt